-3.7.3.2.
+3.7.4.2.
 Development Plans

-If the review process indicates that deficiencies leading to unsatisfactory performance exist, the faculty member, unit head, and dean will work together to develop a formal plan for faculty development.
+Regardless of whether the review process has identified substandard performance resulting in another review in three years, the faculty member, unit head, and dean will work together to develop a formal plan for faculty development.
 This plan must include clearly-defined and specific goals or outcomes, an outline of activities to be undertaken, a timetable, and an agreed-upon monitoring strategy.
 Resources may be allocated to assist in faculty development.

-3.7.3.3.
-Recognition and Reward
+3.7.4.3.
+Appeals and Grievances